CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive niche targeting Microsoft Entra ID / Azure AD security auditing with specific tools and risk categories.
-Very unlikely to conflict with other skills given the narrow domain focus.
+Highly distinctive with a clear niche: Microsoft Entra ID / Azure AD security auditing.
+The combination of specific security audit areas and named tools makes it very unlikely to conflict with other skills.

 3 / 3